 - II.
 Objectives and Policies - A. Lei-draping to dress the statues of Kamehameha in Honolulu, Hāwī, and Hilo with lei in a ceremony marked by Hawaiian tradition, language and culture. - B. Parade to hold parades in Honolulu, Hāwī, Kailua-Kona, Lahaina, & Kāpa'a that celebrate Kamehameha's life and legacy, ensuring participants' and public safety. - C. Hoʻolaulea to hold festivals in Honolulu, Hāwī, Kailua-Kona, Lahaina and Kāpa'a that promote Hawaiian tradition, food, and culture. - III.
 Action Plan and Timetable - A. Past Year Accomplishments - 1.
-The Kamehameha statue Lei Draping ceremony in Honolulu was held in the late afternoon on Friday, June 9, 2017. - 2.
-The 101st annual King Kamehameha Floral parade in Honolulu once again started at 'Iolani Palace at 9 a.m. on Saturday June 10, 2017, traversed through Waikīkī and ended at Kapi 'olani Park.
+The Kamehameha statue Lei Draping ceremony in Honolulu was held in the late afternoon on Friday, June 8, 2018. - 2.
+The 102nd annual King Kamehameha Floral parade in Honolulu once again started at 'Iolani Palace at 9 a.m. on Saturday June 9, 2018, traversed through Waikīkī and ended at Kapi 'olani Park.

-- B. Year 1 - 1.
+- 3. The 2018 Legislature authorized one (1) full-time Executive Director position to assist the program in its various program functions and missions. - B. Year 1 - 1.
 Work with already-established neighbor island celebrations to coordinate statewide planning. - 2.
 Seek sponsorship monies from private businesses and organizations to help fund celebration events on all islands. - 3.
-Begin planning for the $102^{nd}$ parade in 2018 in Honolulu. - C. Year 2 - 1.
+Begin planning for the 103rd parade in 2019 in Honolulu. - C. Year 2 - 1.
 Continuation of Year 1 activities. - D. Year 5 - 1.
 Continuation of Year 1 activities. - IV.
 Performance Measures - A. Customer Satisfaction Measure - 1.
 Percentage of general public surveyed for satisfaction.
 (Goal: 25) - 2.
 Percentage of general public surveyed who were satisfied.
 (Goal: 100) - 3.
 Percentage of vendors surveyed for satisfaction.
 (Goal: 100) - 4.
 Percentage of vendors surveyed who were satisfied.
 (Goal: 75) - B. Program Standard Measure - 1.
 Percentage of all events coming in at, or below, budget.
 (Goal: 100) - Percentage of all accidents or injuries arising from celebration events.
 (Goal: 0) - 3.
 Percentage increase of attendance at Honolulu parade.
 (Goal: 5) - 4.
 Percentage increase of participation in the Honolulu parade.
-(Goal: 5) - 5.
-Percentage of program compliance with State of Hawai'i rules, including procurement, contract management, and personnel.
-(Goal: 100)
+(Goal: 5)

-- C. Cost Effectiveness Measure - 1.
+- 5. Percentage of program compliance with State of Hawai'i rules, including procurement, contract management, and personnel.
+(Goal: 100) - C. Cost Effectiveness Measure - 1.
 Percentage of all media write-ups will include Hawaiian language.
 (Goal: 100) - 2.
 Percentage of all media write-ups that will utilize correct Native Hawaiian grammar, syntax.
 (Goal: 100) - 3.
 Percentage of all celebration events that will have over 75% of activities grounded in native Hawaiian tradition, culture.
 (Goal: 100) - 4.
 Number of grants funded.
 (Goal: 50%) - 5.
 Percentage (25% for each major island) of at least one event that will be held on each major Hawaiian island.
 (Goal: 100)